HVAC License California: How to Become an HVAC Contractor in California

 North American Training Center, Redlands, CA

-PAHRA has only accredited one college in California:
+PAHRA has accredited one college in California:

 Mount San Antonio Community College, Walnut, CA